mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

     >
     >* You must select a campaign that uses the same surface as the one selected for the current IP warmup plan.
     >
-    >* You cannot select a campaign that is already in use in another IP warmup campaign.
+    >* You cannot select a campaign that is already in use in another IP warmup plan.

 1. In the **[!UICONTROL Profile exclusion]** section, you can see that the profiles from the previous runs of that phase are always excluded.
 For example, if in Run #1 a profile got covered in the first 4800 people being targeted, the system will automatically ensure that the same profile doesn't receive the email in Run #2.